pivotalsoftware/ESarch/README.md

 > Note: If this was your first time using the Pivotal Application Service, notice how easy it is to create services via the marketplace.
 Pivotal Application Service is designed to offer a low code, low friction developer experience.

-#### The Axon Trader Configuration
+### The Axon Trader Configuration

 The configuration of the backend microservices in the Axon Trader application is handled by [Spring Cloud Services Config][3].
-In the `pave.sh` script, when commissioning Spring Cloud Services Config, a file called `config-server-setup.json` is used to tell the service where it can find the configuration for the mocroservices.
+In the `pave.sh` script, when commissioning Spring Cloud Services Config, a file called `config-server-setup.json` is used to tell the service where it can find the configuration for the microservices.
 If you wish to change this location, edit the file.
 The config repository can be cloned from [here][21].

 ## 2. Building and Pushing the Axon Trader applications Pivotal Web Services

 Now the PWS space is "paved" we can build and "push" our microservice applications and their user interface to it.
 A script called `deploy-backend.sh` has been provided to do this to save you a little more repetitive typing...

 ```bash
 # you need to provide the deploy script with your PCF username, password, org and space...
 $ ./deploy-backend.sh <PWS-USERNAME> <PWS-PASSWORD> <PWS-ORG> <PWS-SPACE>
 ```

-> If you open the script you'll notice how easy it is to use `cf push` to run your apps in the cloud.
-In a couple of minutes you can have micoservices with externally accessible URLs and which will keep running no matter what.
+> If you open the script you'll notice how easy it is to use `cf push` to run your applications in the cloud.
+In a couple of minutes you can have microservices with externally accessible URLs and which will keep running no matter what.

 When the script has finished, you should see a list of your currently deployed apps and their URLs...